Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Toggle the commmand's embed setting.

-If enabled is None, the setting will be unset and the global default will be used instead.
+Sets a command's embed setting globally.

 If set, this is used instead of the global default to determine whether or not to use embeds.

+If enabled is left blank, the setting will be unset.

-To see full evaluation order of embed settings, run ``[p]help embedset``
+To see full evaluation order of embed settings, run ``[p]help embedset``.

+**Examples:**
+    - ``[p]embedset command global info`` - Clears command specific embed settings for 'info'.
+    - ``[p]embedset command global info False`` - Disables embeds for 'info'.
+    - ``[p]embedset command global "ignore list" True`` - Quotes are needed for subcommands.

+**Arguments:**
+    - ``[enabled]`` - Whether to use embeds for this command.
+Leave blank to reset to default.

 .. _core-command-embedset-command-server: